iip-ecosphere/platform/platform/services/services.spring/README.md

 Also the service manager itself can be configured via the ``iipecosphere.yml``, i.e., with this extension Spring execution concepts are/must be added to the containing component.

 In addition to the basic AAS settings, the following properties can be configured:
-* `service-mgr` is the IIP-Ecosphere service manager.
+* `service-mgr` is the oktoflow service manager.
 Service operations such as starting or stopping may not be executed immediately, e.g., as they have to wait for starting up of services or JVMs.
   * The `waitingTime` limits this time and causes called operations to failed if the given time is exceeded (default `60000` ms).
   * `availabilityRetryDelay` denotes the time to wait between two subsequent service availability request (default `500` ms).
   * `brokerHost` and `brokerPort` define the communication setup for the locally installed messaging service/broker that serves for local service communication, e.g., a MQTT broker.